 Click to Read

 Babs Fry is a real-life superhero armed with chicken broth, cameras, and a singular, relentless drive.
 Writer Sean Burch takes us inside her truck as she works to help San Diegans reconnect with their fluffy lost loved ones.
-The story shows that Fry’s work is about more than finding lost pets—it’s about hope and purpose.
+The story shows that Fry’s work is about hope and purpose as much as it is about finding lost pets.

 Jakob Nowell is not Sublime’s Frontman